 Area Assessment Comments The following measures of good governance are in place for the Scheme: Trustees have good oversight of the communication strategies used to keep members informed about their investment options.
 The Trustees are actively involved in setting the tone and topics covered by communications, including communications relating to investments.
 The Trustees review all communications issued, which for the last Scheme year included Annual Benefit Statements and an annual Newsletter.
-However, there are no online access or tools provided for members.
-At the September 2023 Trustee meeting, it was agreed that the feasibility of implementing a member portal would be discussed early next year.
+The Trustees have agreed to set up online access for members using Aptia's OneView portal in early 2025.
+This will allow members to review their investment choices and Scheme material as well as offer details regarding payslips and member benefits.